 Field-hunting tip

-Look in mafic and ultramafic igneous rocks country — that is the host setting where malanite typically forms.
+Look in mafic and ultramafic igneous rocks country, the host setting where malanite typically forms.
 If you start seeing chalcopyrite, pentlandite, pyrrhotite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.